 Instructions

-In a bowl, mix shrimp with cornstarch, rice cooking wine, and 1 tsp salt.
+In a bowl, mix shrimp with cornstarch, rice cooking wine, and 1 teaspoon salt.
 Let it sit for 15 mins.

-In a cooking pan or wok, add 1 tbsp vegetable oil on medium high heat.
+In a cooking pan or wok, add 1 tablespoon vegetable oil on medium high heat.
 Once pan is hot, add shrimp laying on one side.

 Let it cook for about 1 minute, and then turn to the other side for another 1 minute.